Rural tenancies

 Rural lease and succession

-What happens if the farmer dies during the lease?
+What happens if the farmer dies during the rural lease?
 Under certain conditions, the lease can be continued in favour of the spouse or descendants.
 However, the death of the lessor has no impact on the existing rural lease.

 In this 7th article in our series on rural leases, we look at the consequences of a succession.